Rebisi

 Rebisi is a traditional kingdom of the Ikwerre people in what is today Nigeria.
-It is located in Port Harcourt (local government area) and comprises the localities of Oroabali, Orolozu, Orogbum, Oroworukwo, Orochiri, Oromeruezimgbu and Oroada.
+It is located in Port Harcourt (local government area) and comprises the localities of Orolozu, Oroabali, Orogbum, Oroworukwo, Oromeruezimgbu, Oroada and Orochiri.
+As a result of his brevity in conquering several wars, he expanded and allocated lands to all his children to reflect, Oro (houses) as an adjective to qualify what is today known communities respectively.
+These house's now communities (Oro) today were strategically located in port harcourt to wage war against encroachment on Rebisi territory.

-The traditional ruler who is also the paramount king of Port Harcourt is the occupant of the Eze Apara Rebisi stool and serves as the intermediary between the Rebisi people of Port Harcourt and the government.
+The traditional ruler who is the paramount king of Port Harcourt metropolis is the occupant of the Eze Apara Rebisi stool and serves as the intermediary between the Rebisi people of Port Harcourt and the government.